parhamsagharchi/rabbitmqCeleryDocker/README.md

 ***Management UI:***

    - Manage UI is accssible using `localhost:15672` or `http://:15672` i.e in my case it is `http://192.168.100.126:15672`.
 You can find docker ip using docker network inspect network_name.

         ```sh
            docker inspect --format='{{.Name}} {{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -q)
         ```

+   - Hint 1: Go to `http://127.0.0.1:15672` with USERNAME & PASSWORD `PARHAM`.
+   - Hint 2: you can change username, password and local ip in `.env`.

 ***Caution:***